Work in Progress

 Changes for physical cartridges

-This version has generally improved hardware cartridge compatibility, thanks to two fixes that benefit cartridges beyond the ones we explicitly tested: more faithful timing on the Expansion Port (signals at the cart connector now reproduce real-C64 setup and hold relationships), and proper Ultimax-mode memory mapping (previously the C64 core saw floating data in some memory ranges instead of cartridge-provided RAM/ROM).
+This version has massively improved hardware cartridge compatibility, thanks to many fixes that benefit cartridges beyond the ones we explicitly tested: more faithful timing on the Expansion Port (signals at the cart connector now reproduce real-C64 setup and hold relationships), and proper Ultimax-mode memory mapping (previously the C64 core saw floating data in some memory ranges instead of cartridge-provided RAM/ROM).
+Also DMA transfers are now supported so that physical REU units now work, as well as REU emulation cartridges (TeensyROM+, REUGrande, etc.).
+This should be the most compatible Cartridge port of any C64 recreation.

 Changes to the simulated REU

 Also some register changes enhanced the compatibility, so the fREUd demo now works flawlessly.
-There are no known incompatiblities of the simulated REU with a real one.
+There are no known incompatiblities of the simulated REU to a real one.

 SRQ support for the IEC Bus

 The IEC bus now has the SRQ signal wired into the Core.
-This is usually not needed at all on the C64 (only the C128 really supported the SRQ signal) but the Meatloaf cartridge actually requires it for it’s PTERM app.
-So now this aspect of Meatload works!
+This is usually not needed at all on the C64 (only the C128 really supported the SRQ signal) but the Meatloaf cartridge actually requires it for it’s PTERM app - so it does work now.

 Simulated Freezer Carts now use F9